michaelbourne/wp-commerce7/README.txt

 == Screenshots ==

-None yet
+1. **Plugin Settings** - Easy to install and set up, in many cases all you have to do is provide your tenant ID.
+2. **Gutenberg Integration** - Native Gutenberg blocks for all your Commerce7 front-end widgets.
+3. **Beaver Builder** - Native Beaver Builder modules for easy to use, drag and drop Commerce7 front-end widgets.
+4. **Elementor Integration** - Native Elementor widgets for easy to use, drag and drop Commerce7 front-end widgets.

 == Changelog ==

-= 1.0.7 =
+= 1.1.0 =
+* Full Gutenberg support with custom blocks for all Commerce7 widgets
+* Massive expansion to Elementor page builder elements
+* Massive expansion to Beaver Builder page builder elements
-* Added support for new front end widgets: Quick Shop, Login Form, Create Account Form, Buy Button (Slug support for variable products)
+* Added new front end widgets: Quick Shop, Login Form, Create Account Form, Buy Button (Slug support for variable products)
-* Code cleanup
+* Code structure and formatting cleanup
 * Better internationalization support

-= 1.0.6 =
-* Added support for the brand new V1 front-end widgets from Commerce7, providing stores and customers a better checkout and club experience.

 = 1.0.5 =
 * Added support for the new "Join Now / Edit Membership" magic button for clubs, which should be used on landing pages you've created for your clubs.